hashicorp/terraform-website/content/source/docs/cloud/api/notification-configurations.html.md

 ## Notification Verification and Delivery Responses

-When saving a configuration with `enabled` set to `true`, or when using the [verify API][], Terraform Enterprise sends a verification request to the configured URL.
+When saving a configuration with `enabled` set to `true`, or when using the [verify API][], Terraform Cloud sends a verification request to the configured URL.
 The response to this request is stored and available in the `delivery-responses` array of the `notification-configuration` resource.

 Configurations cannot be enabled if the verification request fails.
 Success is defined as an HTTP response with status code of `2xx`.